KalleErikssoon/ChartSmartAI/Meeting_Notes.md

 * Front-end development:

 **TODO:** TA meeting on Tuesday at 1:30pm.
 Discussed metadata (scripts, JSON) & deployment plans (K8s, Docker) after training is complete.
 Start A2.

 ---

+### Meeting 7 - Tuesday, 22-11-26
+**Attendance:** Kalle, Malte, Isaac, Nas, Jessie, Asim
+* Frontend development: What it should contain and not.
+How we want to approach different user roles
+* Model training: Which evaluation metric do we value higher?
+Recall or Precision?
+And why?
+* Deployment: Discussed kubernetes, docker, what the best way to deploy is

+**TODO:** TA meeting on Tuesday at 1:30pm.
+Finish model training pipeline for now.
+Start work on the report.
+Start looking into deployment.

+---